 You should be aware that teaching is a mentally and physically demanding job.

 To become a secondary school teacher of chemistry with science, you must have a degree (SCQF Level 9-10) in chemistry plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE), or take a combined chemistry and teaching degree.
-The University of Strathclyde offers the MChem degree in Chemistry with Teaching (SCQF Level 10), and the University of the West of Scotland offers BSc Hons Chemistry with Education.
+The University of Strathclyde offers the MChem degree in Chemistry with Teaching (SCQF Level 10), the University of Stirling offers the BA (Hons) Professional Education (Secondary, Chemistry or Physics) and the University of the West of Scotland offers the BSc Hons Chemistry with Education.